Finding cancer at an early stage increases the chances of successful treatment and improved survival.

 - The Australian Government operates the following screening programs for eligible Australians:

 The National Cervical Screening Program

-The program promotes routine screening with Pap smears every two years for women between the ages of 18 (or two years after first sexual intercourse, whichever is later) and 69 years.
+The program promotes routine screening with Cervical Screening Test every five years for women between the ages of 25 and 74 years.

 National Bowel Cancer Screening Program